MorrisSimons/autocomplete-support-agent/README.md

 ### TODOS:
-- [ ] Make it possible to press tab to accept the suggestion.
+- [x] Make it possible to press enter to accept the suggestion.
-- [ ] The script is hardcoded in streamlit_copilot.tsx to only use the groq api, make it possible to use other apis.
+- [x] The script is hardcoded in streamlit_copilot.tsx to only use the groq api, make it possible to use other apis.
 - [ ] add cost calculator.
 - [ ] Give LLM tools to look in knowledge base.
 - [ ] Give the LLM access to the question we want to answer.
+- [ ] Make this Readme.md better.